 - First resources available in Spanish

-- New education resources about Norway and Palestine
+- New education resources – Norway and Palestine

-- Technology update to make online program accessible in all browsers
+- Technology update – access in all browsers

-- Research comparing the impact of One Globe Kids in the classroom with 3 other interventions
+- Research comparing our impact with 3 other anti-bias interventions

 - Free online access to the full One Globe Kids program for home schoolers due to the COVID-19 pandemic